 In fact, its frequent sales slumps have been attributed to “a dearth of new styles,” as noted by the New York Times this year.
 The teen retailers that have not succumbed to this model have significantly struggled (think: Abercrombie and co.) or more or less gone away altogether (a la dELiA*s, Wet Seal, etc.).

 But this was not the end for American Apparel.
-In fact, the company announced plans to keep its manufacturing operations in Los Angeles – despite some talk to outsourcing a fraction of its goods – and its 130 stores in the United States open, and has not announced any layoffs since its October 2015 bankruptcy filing.
+In fact, the company announced plans to keep its manufacturing operations in Los Angeles – despite some talk to outsourcing a fraction of its goods – and its 130 stores in the United States open.
 According to Reuters, “The big loser from the bankruptcy will be founder Dov Charney.
 His 42 percent stake in the company, which is held as collateral by New York hedge fund Standard General LP, will be wiped out, along with that of other shareholders.”

 Under the direction of Schneider, the brand worked to right some of these wrongs.
 For instance, it toned down its ads.
 In April, it ran a “pro-women” ad on the back page of Vice magazine.
 The ad, which reads “Hello Ladies,” depicts various smiling employees who are fully dressed and identified by name and their start date at the company.
 Additionally, the ad reads: “Women have always been in charge at American Apparel.
 In fact, women make up 55 percent of our global workforce (sorry, guys) and an even higher percentage of our leadership and executive roles.
 This structure is incredibly (and unfortunately) rare in the corporate world.”

 Speaking of the new advertising direction, Schneider said, “It doesn’t have to be overtly sexual.
 There’s a way to tell our story where it’s not offensive.
 It is an edgy brand.
 And it will continue to be an edgy brand.”
 And as indicated by Black Friday, when the brand’s employees were reportedly encouraged to wear t-shirts that read “Ask Me to Take It All Off,” the brand is not shedding its controversial image (or Charney, for that matter) entirely.
 Not yet, at least.